Same-sex marriage in Germany

-Same-sex marriage in Germany has been legal since 1 October 2017.
+Same-sex marriage has been legal in Germany since 1 October 2017.
 A bill for the legalisation of same-sex marriage passed the Bundestag on 30 June 2017 and the Bundesrat on 7 July.
 It was signed into law on 20 July by President Frank-Walter Steinmeier and published in the Federal Law Gazette on 28 July 2017.
 Previously, the governing CDU/CSU had refused to legislate on the issue of same-sex marriage.
-In June 2017, Chancellor Angela Merkel unexpectedly said she hoped the matter would be considered as a decision of conscience.
-Consequently, the other parties' leaders organised for a vote to be held in the last week of June during the final legislative session before summer recess.
+In June 2017, Chancellor Angela Merkel unexpectedly said she hoped the matter would be put to a conscience vote.
+Consequently, other party leaders organised for a vote to be held in the last week of June during the final legislative session before summer recess.
 The Bundestag passed the legislation on 30 June by 393 votes to 226, and it went into force on 1 October.
-Germany was the first country in Central Europe to legalise same-sex marriage, the 15th in Europe overall, and the 23rd worldwide.
+Polling suggests that a significant majority of Germans support the legal recognition of same-sex marriage.
+Germany was the first country in Central Europe, the fourteenth in Europe, and the 22nd in the world to allow same-sex couples to marry nationwide.

-Previously, from 2001 until 2017, Germany had recognized registered life partnerships for same-sex couples.
+From 2001 until 2017, Germany recognized registered life partnerships for same-sex couples.
 The benefits granted by these partnerships were gradually extended by the Federal Constitutional Court throughout several rulings until they provided for most, but not all, of the rights of marriage.